 Josah followed Graybard and the Evermore boys out through the pub door.
-The music and singing kept going strong, as they made their way back to the Square.
+The music and singing continued with intensity, as they made their way back to the Square.
 Gray waited for Josah, then swung his arm around his shoulders.

 “What did I tell you?
-There is nothing like mead and ale to lift your spirit.”
+There is nothing like mead and ale to lift your spirits.”

-Caleb staggered a bit as he kept singing the last song they heard in the pub.
-What he lacked in skill, he made up with vigor.
+Caleb staggered a bit as he sang the last song they heard in the pub.
+What he lacked in singing skills, he made up with vigor.
 Josah and Conall couldn’t help laughing.

 “Aye,” agreed Graybard.
 “I’ll need safe passage to Liez before he’s to know.”

-The warrior let out a hardy laugh.
+The warrior let out a hearty laugh.
 He took several steps in front of the boys before turning around.
 Raising his hand, he got them to stop.